Covid: Reconsider decision to exclude those who died by suicide from compensation, SC tells Centre

 The case

 On June 30, the Supreme Court held that families of those who died due to the coronavirus were entitled to compensation.
-The court, however, said that it cannot order the payment of Rs 4 lakh as ex-gratia compensation as there was also a need to focus on prevention and mitigation of the disease.
+The court, however, said it cannot direct the central government to pay a specific amount as compensation.

-The court had also directed the Centre to frame guidelines to issue death certificates, so that the dependents of those who died due to the coronavirus could avail of the benefits of welfare schemes.
+The court had also directed the Centre to frame guidelines to issue death certificates, so that the dependents of those who died due to the coronavirus could avail of welfare schemes.

 On August 16, the court had asked the Centre to file a compliance affidavit on the matter by September 3.
 However, on September 3, Solicitor General Tushar Mehta sought one more week to file the affidavit.